WHAT IS?

 Or so the story goes...

-As the brewing process I use results in a concentrated cold brew, the recommended serving size is 3 liquid ounces until you get a feel for effect of the coffee.
+As the brewing process, Kyoto drip, results in a concentrated cold brew result, the recommended serving size is 4 liquid ounces until you get a feel for effect of the coffee.

 THE BREWING PROCESS